christiangemesi/bachelorarbeit/README.md

 >            ![img_1.png](images_readme/copy_access_token.png)
 >            After pasting the token into the file, click `esc` to exit insert mode and type `:wq` to save the file <br> <br>
 >
->            Note: This Token as we created it is only valid for 1 year.
-After that you need to create a new one.
+>            Note: This Token as we created it is only valid for 1 year. (this is also the maximum duration) After that you need to create a new one.
 Any pushes to the repository will not be possible without a valid token. <br> <br>

 >    After doing the steps above the folder structure should look like this:
 >   ```